 So here’s the story of how we successfully moved our data centre on the night of the 23rd September, and what we have learned from the process — from our initial planning to the finishing touches.

 Step 1: Set a schedule

-We’re not too proud to dump all our server data into a shared spreadsheet.
-This turned out to be the lynchpin of the operation, and a great tool for real-time co-ordination:
+We added all server data into a shared spreadsheet.
+This turned out to be the lynchpin of the operation, and a great tool for real-time co-ordination.

 We could have built a Rails application, database and so on, but that takes time!
-You can’t beat the flexibility and speed of a spreadsheet for one-off, multi-team, multi-site co-ordination, and you can get results quickly.
+You can’t beat the flexibility and speed of a spreadsheet for a one-off, multi-team, multi-site co-ordination.
+Plus, you can get results quickly.

 We divided the moves into 5 nights and each night had 4 or 5 separate vans which would leave Manchester at half-hour intervals.